lemmygtk/lemoa/README.md

 - Viewing subscribed posts
 - Following communities
 - Voting for or against posts or comments
-- Deleting posts or comments
+- Editing and deleting posts or comments

 Not yet working, but planned to be added soon: